Frequently Asked Questions

 Yes, I follow the guidance of the American Diabetes Association.
 I will teach you how carbohydrates work in your body and how to know if you are getting the right amount.
 The good news is that the same healthy diet recommended for people with diabetes is recommended for their family as well.

 Can you make a meal plan for me to follow?

 “If you want to feed a man for a day, give him a fish.
 If you want to feed him for a lifetime, teach him to fish.”
 (Chinese proverb) I will teach you how to put foods together in such a way that you will feel more energized, full and satisfied.
 You will learn how to choose foods you like to make balanced meals and snacks to keep you going all day.
 I don’t ask people to give up their favorite foods, nor will I require you to eat foods you don’t like.
 There are plenty of good foods in the world for all of us to enjoy a nutritious lifestyle.

 The basics of nutrition are the same, i.e. lots of fruit & veggies, everything in moderation, limit “sometimes foods,” etc. The difference is I will teach you to identify your hunger and fullness cues and eat accordingly.
 No more counting calories or running out of points!

 How much does it cost?

-An Initial Consultation is offered at a discounted price for those not using insurance.
-This cost is $200 ($270 value).
-This is a 90 minute appointment when I try to learn as much as I can about your lifestyle, where you’ve been, where you are today, and what your health goals are for the future.
-At the end of this appointment I will give you a brief overview of my initial impressions.
+Your insurance may cover most or all of the cost.
+Check your insurance plan benefits by calling the number on the back of your card.
+For those not using insurance, the Initial Assessment is $400.
+This is a 90 minute telehealth appointment where I try to learn as much as I can about your lifestyle, where you’ve been, where you are today, and what your health goals are for the future.
+At the end of this appointment, I will give you a brief overview of my initial impressions.
 We will identify at least one action you can take right away to begin your journey to better health.
 Descriptions of packages are provided here.

 Should I wait to get started?